 To protect against phishing, malware, and other potential threats, a multifaceted cybersecurity risk management approach is needed to ensure the confidentiality, availability, and integrity of the communication system and sensitive data.
 For example, comprehensive cybersecurity training and education on the proper use and security of devices, services, and applications will be required.
 In addition, planning must match user needs against bandwidth requirements and the options for network resiliency.
+Critical cybersecurity controls such as phishing resistant MFA should also be implemented.
 Assessments of cyber risks and strategies to mitigate vulnerabilities must be conducted before the deployment of IP-based networks occurs to ensure mission requirements can be met securely and reliably from the outset.